w3c/font-text-cg/charter/index.md

 In some cases,
 even after careful consideration of all points of view, the group might find itself unable to reach consensus.
-The Chair may record a decision where there is dissent, while minuting objections, so that the group can make progress.
+The Chair(s) may record a decision where there is dissent, while minuting objections, so that the group can make progress.
 Dissenters cannot stop a group’s work simply by saying that they cannot live with a decision.
-When the Chair believes that the Group has duly considered the legitimate concerns of dissenters as far as is possible and reasonable, the group should move on.
+When the Chair(s) believe that the Group has duly considered the legitimate concerns of dissenters as far as is possible and reasonable, the group should move on.